n1ghtdev/encode/README.md

 Provides simple responsive interface to encrypt and decrypt your text data with symmetric and asymmetric (RSA) algorithms.

-Encode App uses nodejs crypto lib on back-end, it means your text data sends to back-end in non-crypted form. **Not recommended to use this app for encrypting important data.**
+Encode App uses Node.JS Crypto lib on back-end.

 It is just a practice project to improve my experince with development tools, in a future I will remove back-end implementation and do encryption stuff on a